Service to the World

 CROP Hunger Walk (Spring)

 CROP Hunger Walks, organized by Church World Service, help end hunger by raising funds to support local food-assistance programs and the international anti-hunger work of CWS.
 The annual walk in Portland is 3 miles long and takes place each April.
 Volunteers are needed to get pledges and participate in the walk.
-Click here to see the 2017 web page for the Westminster team where you can donate or sign up to participate.

 Christmas in July (Summer)